Bess Myerson: Miss America

 By the time she was 21, Myerson was 5 ft 10 in tall with "luxuriant brown hair".
-Myerson was entered into the Miss New York City competition, without her knowledge, by John C. Pape, a retired steel magnate and amateur photographer who had employed her as a model while she was in college.
-When Myerson was told about the pageant by her sister, Sylvia, who was acquainted with Pape, Myerson was angry as she felt that the beauty business was "embarrassing."
+Myerson was entered without her knowledge into the Miss New York City competition by John C. Pape, a retired steel magnate and amateur photographer who had employed her as a model while she was in college.
+When Myerson was told about the pageant by her sister Sylvia, who was acquainted with Pape, Myerson was angry because she felt that the beauty business was "embarrassing".
 However, she was persuaded to compete by Sylvia, and she competed in the swimsuit competition using a borrowed bathing suit.

-Myerson went on to enjoy competing in the pageant, in which she stood out from the other contestants because of her height.
-On August 15, 1945, the day of Japan's surrender (VJ Day), she won the competition for the pageant, and moved on to the Miss America competition, partly motivated by the $5,000 scholarship awarded to the winner.
-She later told interviewers she wanted to buy a black Steinway grand piano with the scholarship money.
+Myerson enjoyed competing in the pageant, in which she stood out from the other contestants because of her height.
+On August 15, 1945, the day of Japan's surrender (VJ Day), she won the competition for the pageant and moved on to the Miss America competition, partly motivated by the $5,000 scholarship awarded to the winner.
+She told interviewers that she wanted to buy a black Steinway grand piano with the scholarship money.

 Myerson was the Miss New York entry in the 1945 Miss America pageant, and she competed in the talent portion of the contest by performing the music of Edvard Grieg and George Gershwin.
-Prior to the competition, she was pressured to use a pseudonym that "sounded less Jewish."
-Despite revelations of the Holocaust in the previous months, America was still widely perceived as an Anglo-Saxon Protestant society which manifested hostility towards people of Jewish ancestry.
-Myerson refused, and was subjected to substantial antisemitism.
+Prior to the competition, she was pressured to use a pseudonym that "sounded less Jewish".
+Despite revelations of the Holocaust in the previous months, America was still widely perceived as an Anglo-Saxon Protestant society that manifested hostility toward people of Jewish ancestry.
+Myerson refused and was subjected to substantial antisemitism.
 After she won the title on September 8, 1945, three of the pageant's five sponsors withdrew from having her represent their companies as Miss America.

 She paid for graduate studies at Juilliard and Columbia University with the pageant scholarship money.
-An aspiring pianist, she briefly gave recitals on the vaudeville circuit before realizing audiences were more interested in seeing her in a bathing suit.
-She also played with the New York Philharmonic and appeared at Carnegie Hall.
+An aspiring pianist, she briefly gave recitals on the vaudeville circuit before realizing that audiences were more interested in seeing her in a bathing suit.
+In 1946, she played in a Carnegie Hall popular music concert with members of the New York Philharmonic.

 While Myerson was on her year-long tour as Miss America, she encountered "No Jews" signs posted in places such as hotels and country clubs.
 Such experiences led her to conduct lectures on behalf of the Anti-Defamation League titled "You Can't Be Beautiful and Hate".
 Myerson became a vocal opponent of antisemitism and racism, and her speaking tour became the highlight of her Miss America reign.

-Religion News Service observed that at the time that she won the pageant, emaciated concentration camp survivors had only just shed their prison clothes.
+In 2015, Religion News Service observed that at the time when she won the pageant, emaciated concentration camp survivors had just shed their prison clothes.
 "Bess Myerson represented the resurrection of the Jewish body—the journey from degradation to beauty."